space-physics/themisasi/README.rst

 =================

 :Author: Michael Hirsch
-:Requirements: Python or Matlab (GNU Octave does not currently have a CDF reader)
+:Requirements: Python, SpacePy and CDF <https://scivision.co/installing-spacepy-with-anaconda-python-3/>`_

 A simple function collection to read the 256x256 "high resolution" THEMIS ASI ground-based imager data.
 It also reads the `THEMIS ASI star registered plate scale <http://data.phys.ucalgary.ca/sort_by_project/THEMIS/asi/skymaps/new_style/>`_, giving azimuth and elevation for each pixel.